Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Introduction

 \section{Introduction}

-Let $G=\SL_3(K)$ where $K$ is an algebraically closed field of characteristic $p>0$.
-The purpose of this paper is to describe the indecomposable direct summands of a tensor product $L \otimes L'$ of two simple $G$-modules $L, L'$ of $p$-restricted highest weights.
-We give a characteristic-free algorithm for the computation of the decomposition of such a tensor product into indecomposable modules.
-Thanks to Steinberg's tensor product theorem, such data gives a first approximation toward a description of the indecomposable direct summands of a general tensor product of two (not necessarily restricted) simple $G$-modules.
+Let $G=\SL_3(K)$ where $K$ is an algebraically closed field of characteristic $p\ge 5$.
+The purpose of this paper, which is a continuation of \cite{BDM1}, is to describe the family $\F$ of indecomposable direct summands of a tensor product $L \otimes L'$ of two simple $G$-modules $L, L'$ of $p$-restricted highest weights.
+(All modules considered are rational.)
+We give a characteristic-free algorithm for the computation of the decomposition multiplicities of such a tensor product into indecomposable modules and give structural information about the indecomposable summands.
+Thanks to Steinberg's tensor product theorem, such information provides a first approximation toward a description of the indecomposable direct summands of a general tensor product of two (not necessarily restricted) simple $G$-modules.
+Similar questions were previously studied for characteristic $p<5$ in \cite{BDM1}, where sharper results were obtained.
+The current paper and its prequel \cite{BDM1} were motivated by \cite{DH}, which studied the $\SL_2(K)$ case.

-Such questions were previously studied in \cite{DH} for $\SL_2(K)$ and \cite{BDM1} for $\SL_3(K)$ in the case $p<5$.
-The present paper, which is a continuation of \cite{BDM1}, concentrates on $G = \SL_3(K)$ for $p\ge 5$.
-The papers \cite{DH, BDM1} contain sharper results than in the present paper; in particular the multiplicities of the indecomposable summands were explicitly determined for restricted tensor products, and results on the unrestricted problem were obtained as well.
-Our main focusses in the present paper are: to generalise the $p$-restricted algorithm in \cite{BDM1} to a characteristic-free description for all primes via the Littlewood--Richardson rule; to describe the structure of the indecomposable summands for $p\geq 5$ in a characteristic-free way (in the restricted case) in terms of facet geometry.

-Our main results are summarized in Theorems 1 and 2 in Section \ref{sec:thms} and the aforementioned algorithm outlined in Section \ref{THE ALGORITHM}.
-In particular, unlike the situation in characteristic $p=3$, in characteristics $p\ge 5$ we find that all the summands are rigid modules (socle series and radical series coincide).
-All of the summands are in fact tilting modules, except for certain non-tilting simple modules and a certain family of non highest weight modules, which had also been observed in the $p=3$ case.
+Our main results are summarized in Theorems \ref{thm:1} and \ref{thm:2} in Section \ref{sec:thms}.
+The aforementioned algorithm is given in \ref{algorithm:1} and \ref{algorithm:2}.
+In contrast to what happens in characteristic $p=3$, in characteristics $p\ge 5$ we find that all the indecomposable summands are rigid modules (socle series and radical series coincide).
+All of the indecomposable summands are in fact tilting modules, except for certain non-tilting simple modules and a certain family of non-highest weight modules, which had also been observed in the $p=3$ case.
 The first examples of non-rigid tilting modules for algebraic groups were exhibited in \cite{BDM1}; further examples and a general positive rigidity result for tilting modules are now available in \cite{and}.